VladimirKalachikhin/Galadriel-map/README.md

 Linux.
 Modern browsers, include mobile.

 ## Install&configure:
 You must have a web server under Linux with php support.
-Just copy and set paths.<br>
+Just copy and set paths.
 Paths and other are set and describe in _params.php_

 ## Dependences and thanks